 Vitamix Container Options and Which Containers are Compatible With Which Models:

-Vitamix 48 oz Compact Container – smaller capacity compact container - totals 17.4” tall on base - fits all Vitamix C-Series or G-Series models.
+• Vitamix 48 oz Compact Container – For small to medium sized batches with a 3 inch base.
+Is 17.4” tall on base - fits all Vitamix models other than Smart System.

-Vitamix 32 oz Container – smallest jar option.
-Most recommended additional jar - fits all Vitamix C-Series or G-Series models
+• Vitamix 32 oz Container – smallest jar option.
+Most recommended additional jar! - Fits all full sized Vitamix blenders other than Smart System Vitamix.

-Vitamix 32 oz Dry Container – made especially for grinding.
-Great if you plan to do A LOT of grinding (otherwise usually unnecessary) - fits all Vitamix C-Series or G-Series models.
+• Vitamix 32 oz Dry Container – made especially for grinding.
+Great if you plan to do A LOT of grinding - Fits all full sized Vitamix blenders other than Smart System Vitamix.

 Each Vitamix container (except the travel cup) comes with its own perfectly sized tamper.